HunterWilkins/TardyBlom/client/src/assets/articles/to-shiver-the-sky.md

 No points go to whomever can tell me why the last verse was included.

-With the stars now in sight, we reach <em>Astronomy</em>, where the understanding of our world and the universe becomes stronger.
+With the stars now in sight, we reach *Astronomy*, where the understanding of our world and the universe becomes stronger.
 The words are poeticized in Polish from the writings of Copernicus, who theorized that the Earth and the heavens were spheres.

-And then we get to my second favorite piece of the entire album: <em>To the Stars</em>.
+And then we get to my second favorite piece of the entire album: *To the Stars*.

 Here, the story changes.
-With our newfound knowledge, we also have a newfound goal, one that, through advancements in science, math, and technology, <em>can</em> be reached.
+With our newfound knowledge, we also have a newfound goal, one that, through advancements in science, math, and technology, *can* be reached.

 It starts with an uplifting, almost childish imaginative tone, sung by an all-women's choir in French: